-- Transitional Cell Carcinoma (TCC) of the bladder:4,5 Many studies have found that piroxicam use to benefit dogs with TCC by lengthening survival times and improving quality of life.
+- Transitional Cell Carcinoma (TCC) of the bladder:4,5 Many studies have found that piroxicam use benefits dogs with TCC by lengthening survival times and improving quality of life.

 - Squamous Cell Carcinoma of the mouth:6 A study in 2001 in 17 dogs found that piroxicam had a more positive response rate compared to other treatments.6

-- Nasal tumors:7,8 Many studies have found that piroxicam to benefit dogs with nasal tumors by lengthening survival times and improving quality of life.
+- Nasal tumors:7,8 Many studies have found that piroxicam benefits dogs with nasal tumors by lengthening survival times and improving quality of life.

 When to Not Use Piroxicam for Dogs

 The following drugs have been found to interact with piroxicam.
 However, this does not mean that they should not be given together.
-If your dog takes any of these medications, consult with your veterinarian and be sure that it is appropriate for your dog to receive piroxicam:
+Doses or timing might be adjusted to accommodate your dog’s other medications if necessary.
+If your dog takes any of these medications, be sure to consult with your veterinarian and be sure that it is appropriate for your dog to receive piroxicam:2

 - ACE inhibitors